Biglup/cardano-c/project_catalyst/m02_poa/PROOF_OF_ACHIVEMENT.md

 The project as of commit 2b470ded8efa0648b77d0d6863537651664eb618 has a unit test coverage of 99%, as reported by Codecov:
 - **Codecov Report**: https://app.codecov.io/gh/Biglup/cardano-c

-The cryptography modules have a 100% coverage: https://app.codecov.io/gh/Biglup/cardano-c/tree/main/lib%2Fsrc%2Fcrypto
+The address modules have a 100% coverage: https://app.codecov.io/gh/Biglup/cardano-c/tree/main/lib/src/address

 #### Valgrind Memory Check Results